 It can never be stressed enough that God does not just command husbands to love their wives.
 He also elaborated on ‘how to’ go about it in the Bible.
 How gracious is our God to provide the means to obey His commands through the Holy Spirit!

 I believe every husband who calls himself a Christian is familiar with this verse but not every husband who is familiar with this verse necessarily follow this teaching.
 In fact, if one is observant enough, it seems like it hasn’t registered quite yet to most of them.
 If only they’d awaken to wisdom to follow through with the command diligently and consistently, I am sure we would experience a Revival!
-All I am trying to do is make a point here: Husbands are supposed to love their wives in the way of The Word and not according to the culture of the world!
+All I am trying to do is make a point here: Husbands are supposed to love their wives in the way of The Word and not according to the culture and traditions of the world!

 Husbands who profess Christ, and yet love their brides in contradiction to how Christ loved His bride (the Church), must understand that they are accountable to HIM, who ordained the rules.
 It is to HIM, who executes justice that they will answer.